Policy & Advocacy

 Code of Ethics

-In 2015 AFJC was a key player behind the drafting of the codes of ethics for journalists in Afghanistan.
-The code which was approved during a big gathering of journalists held by the Federation of journalists and media organization in Kabul is considered a guide that encourages all who engage in journalism to take responsibility for the information they provide.
+In 2015 AFJC was a key player in the drafting of the codes of ethics for journalists in Afghanistan.
+The code which was approved during a big gathering of journalists held by the Federation of journalists and media organizations in Kabul is considered a guide that encourages all who engage in journalism to take responsibility for the information they provide.

 The code reflects the viewpoints of over 400 journalists from across Afghanistan and is designed in six chapters such as accountability, impartiality, balanced, reduction of risk, authenticity, and professional behavior at work.
 The need to develop codes of journalism in Afghanistan was felt following consistent criticism by the Afghan government and some corners of society that journalists needed a better ethical or professional framework.